Robert B. Glenn High School: History

-Robert B. Glenn High School opened in the fall of 1950, under the name of the 51st Governor of North Carolina, Robert Broadnax Glenn.
-In 1962, it became a junior high school with the opening of East Forsyth.
-In 1984, it returned as a four-year high school again.
+Robert B. Glenn High School opened in the fall of 1950, under the name of the 51st Governor of North Carolina, Robert Broadnax Glenn (1854–1920).
+In 1962, it became a junior high school with the opening of East Forsyth High School.
+In 1984, it was changed back as a four-year high school again.

 Athletics

-Glenn's athletic programs include: Baseball, Basketball, Soccer, Dance Team, Cheerleading, Softball, Cross Country, Swimming, Tennis, Football, Volleyball, Golf, Wrestling, Track, and Lacrosse.
+Glenn is a member of the North Carolina High School Athletic Association (NCHSAA).
+The school's athletic programs include: Baseball, Basketball, Soccer, Dance Team, Cheerleading, Softball, Cross Country, Swimming, Tennis, Football, Volleyball, Golf, Wrestling, Track, and Lacrosse.

-The 1986 boys track & field team won the 4A State Outdoor Meet.
-The 1992 baseball team won the 1992 4A State Championship, finishing the season with a 27–2 record.
-Individual state championships have been won recently in wrestling.
+The 1986 boys track & field team won the 3A/4A State Championship Outdoor Meet.
+The 1992 baseball team won the 4A State Championship, finishing the season with a 27–2 record.
+Individual state championships have been won in track & field, cross country, and wrestling.

 Glenn's main rival is East Forsyth High School.
-In past football seasons, the Glenn-East game was one of the first games of the year.
-Now with both teams in the Piedmont-Triad 4A conference, it is the finale of the season.
+In football, the Glenn-East game is one of the first games of the year.